apoorvasaraswat5/Sentiment-Analysis/README.md

 Sentiment analysis is the method of identifying emotions from a sentence based on the usage of words by a person.
 The emotions can be classified as positive, neutral, or negative.
 The social media is flooded with people voicing their opinions on things around them every day.
-This paper focuses on the opinions of people on Twitter about various products, and then top features are displayed in the positive and negative classifications, so that the companies would know in what features their products lag, and in what features the products are being complimented by their users/customers.

 In twitter there are a few challenges: the maximum word limit of a “tweet” is of 140 characters, hence the public tends to use slangs or short-forms or emoticons to express their views.
 To analyse the tweets, we need to do pre-processing, that